 - Secondary prevention in people with established atherosclerotic cardiovascular disease.

 - People with an LDL cholesterol level of 190 milligrams per deciliter (mg/dL) or higher, due to a genetic condition.

 - People with diabetes ages 40 to 75 with an LDL level over 70 mg/dL and no atherosclerotic cardiovascular disease.

-- Non-diabetic adults ages 40 to 75 with a 20% or greater likelihood of developing atherosclerotic cardiovascular disease in the next 10 years (high-risk patients).
+- Adults who do not have diabetes ages 40 to 75 with a 20% or greater likelihood of developing atherosclerotic cardiovascular disease in the next 10 years (high-risk patients).

-- Non-diabetic patients ages 40 to 75 with an LDL level of 70 to 189 mg/dL and a 10-year ASCVD risk of 7.5% to less than 20% (intermediate risk) if the risk estimate and presence of certain risk-enhancing factors* favor treatment.
+- Adults who do not have diabetes ages 40 to 75 with an LDL level of 70 to 189 mg/dL and a 10-year ASCVD risk of 7.5% to less than 20% (intermediate risk) if the risk estimate and presence of certain risk-enhancing factors* favor treatment.